foolishsailor/dailyui/README.md

 Notes:

-These were built in functional style with React and Styled Components All pages are fully responsive
+* These were built in functional style with React and Styled Components
+* All pages are fully responsive and interactive
-Each page has a fully custom theme including fonts Here is a nifty little hook I wrote to keep bloat down by stripping out fonts before loading new ones.
+* Each page has a fully custom theme including fonts
+* Here is a nifty little hook I wrote to keep bloat down by stripping out fonts before loading new ones.